Chinese Chive Scrambled Eggs

 Instructions

-- Wash the chives thoroughly.
-Trim off the white stalks and discard them.
-Chop the chives in half centimetre pieces so they look like neat little squares.
+- Wash the Chinese chives thoroughly.
+Trim off the tough white ends and discard them.
+Chop the chives into ½-inch pieces so they form small bite-sized pieces.
 Set aside.
-Crack three eggs into a bowl, add salt and mushroom powder.
-Beat well with a fork or chopsticks until well-combined.

-- Add the chopped chives into the egg batter and stir until well combined.
-Heat some oil in a frying pan over medium heat.
-Once you see faint smoke coming out, pour in the egg batter.
-Let it cook gently over low to medium heat.
+- Heat oil in a frying pan over medium heat.
+Once the oil is hot and you see faint wisps of smoke, pour in the egg mixture.
+Let the eggs cook gently over low to medium heat, stirring occasionally with a spatula until soft fluffy curds form.
+Serve immediately while warm.

 Notes